arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

     loc->link = loc->link->link;
 ```

 > Both are invalid ways of deleting a given node.
-Normal way is in only valid way.
+Normal way is the only valid way.
 > Look at the *26_Types_of_linked_list* PDF file, the code and the explaination is there.

 ### Deletion at the end

+* Runtime complexity -> Theta(n)

 ### Deletion at the end when last node address is given